The Intake

 Coverage limits for acupuncture and massage therapy services

-Annual visit limits for acupuncture services by nonparticipating providers and massage therapy services are also coming to the Empire Plan.
-Coverage will be capped at a maximum of 20 visits per calendar year, irrespective of the number of providers visited.
+Annual visit limits for acupuncture services by nonparticipating providers and massage therapy services also came to the Empire Plan.
+Coverage is now capped at a maximum of 20 visits per calendar year, irrespective of the number of providers visited.
 This change highlights the importance of tracking service usage accurately and informing patients about these limits to help them manage their healthcare decisions.

 The Center of Excellence for Substance Use Disorder program